antonxy/pco_matlab_wrapper/README.md

 - Add `$PCO_SDK_DIR/bin64` to your `PATH` or copy `SC2_Cam.dll` and related camera driver dlls to the current folder.
 - Run `pco_transfer.exe -h` to see available options

+## Run tests
+- Connect PC to camera
+- Run `meson test`

+On my PC at least `meson test` must be run from the *Visual Studio Native Tools Command Prompt*, otherwise it doesn't find `ninja` even though `meson build` can find it.

 ### Issues
 - **Currently tiff files bigger than 4GiB can be written but will lead to a corrupt file**
-- It's possible to crash the application in a few ways.
-E.g. transferring 0 images.
+- It might be possible to crash the application in a few ways, e.g. using closed camera handle.